 As the deal slipped, the merger between GrubHub and JustEat got finalized.

-Back in 2017, TikTok acquired Music.ly and by 2018 it rebranded it within its own app, to create a single platform, which scaled extremely quickly.
+In 2017, TikTok acquired Music.ly, and by 2018, it rebranded it within its own app to create a single platform, which scaled exceptionally quickly.

-Facebook acquired Instagram and kept it as independent product (for a few years)
+Facebook acquired Instagram and kept it as the independent product (for a few years)